-From a material point of view, sustainable development means to maintain the possibilities and the conditions of life for the future generations, especially the regenerating natural resources, at least as they are for the present generation, as well as to improve the environmental factors affected by pollution.
-From a spiritual point of view, sustainable development means much more; it means to preserve the inheritance of the cultural achievements of the people in the past and of the present people, and to develop in the future the creativity of the elite of those who are our followers (Strategia protecției mediului, 1996).

-The fact that many specialists do not feel the need to give a unique definition to this concept leads to the conclusion that no matter how we put it, and how we define it, the problem stays the same - the need to assure a sustainable future for the peoples of the world, and for the planet Earth, and this implies the existence of an extended international cooperation, a very careful administration of the process, political involvement and much energy and dedication.

-The recovery of the ecological balance of the planet and the realisation of a sustainable development of the society also means, according to Cămăşoiu et al. (1994), to respect the following minimal requirements:
+From a material point of view, durable development means to maintain the possibilities and the conditions of life for the future generations, especially the regenerating natural resources, at least as they are for the present generation, as well as to improve the environmental factors affected by pollution.
+From a spiritual point of view, durable development means much more; it means to preserve the inheritance of the cultural achievements of the people in the past and of the present people, and to develop in the future the creativity of the elite of those who are our followers (Strategia protectiei mediului, 1996).
+The fact that many specialists do not feel the need to give a unique definition to this concept leads to the conclusion that no matter how we put it, and how we define it, the problem stays the same - the need to assure a durable future for the peoples of the world, and for the planet Earth, and this implies the existence of an extended international cooperation, a very careful administration of the process, political involvement and much energy and dedication.
+The recovery of the ecological balance of the planet and the realisation of a durable development of the society also means, according to Cămăşoiu et al. (1994), to respect the following minimal requirements: • to reduce the uncontrolled demographic increase; • to preserve dimension to the economic development,

-- to reduce the uncontrolled demographic increase; - to preserve the natural resources, to maintain the diversity of the ecosystems, to monitor the impact of the economic development over the environment; - to give a new dimension to the economic development, taking into account a more balanced distribution of resources, and to emphasise the qualitative aspects of production; - to give a new orientation to the technology, and to control its resources; - to eliminate poverty which can be realised by fulfilling the main necessities in order to assure a workplace; food, water, energy and health; - to unify on an international level the decisions concerning the environment and the economy.
+2the natural resources, to maintain the diversity of the ecosystems, to monitor the impact of the economic development over the environment; to give a new

-Sustainable development of tourism
+2taking into account a more balanced distribution of resources, and to emphasise the qualitative aspects of production;